The Isle of Wight Radio Society is now Here:-

 Contact details for more information.

-Note I am now just an ordinary member.
+Note I am now not a member.
 But if you get no reply from Alan then you may click link to email me.
 If you see no link or it does not work Click HERE Or you may telephone 01983 240340

 Google Map of Location